eddie-dunn/forbidden-lands/README.md

 ## Features

 - Character Creator
-  - Will help you create a new character
+  - Will help you create a new character in accordance with the rules in the Player's Handbook
+  - .
+- .

 Planned features